slk500/culturevein.com/readme.md

  Please visit site https://culturevein.com
 The base functionaliy of this app it's my 'idée fixe' but I like try new things & fool around a little bit so my apology for being inconsistent in design.

+Right know as a part of experiment I'm trying to remove OOP objects on use only functions.

 To run project:
 1. run command in public_html 'php -S localhost:8000'